+44 1865 283879

 University of Oxford

 Radcliffe Observatory Quarter

-Co-supervisor (jointly with Sam Howison and Mason Porter) of Alexandra Darmon's M.Sc. research project on "Algorithmic Classification of Writing Styles via Time-Series Analysis of Punctuation", 2016.
+Co-supervisor (jointly with Sam Howison and Mason Porter) of Alexandra Darmon's M.Sc. in Mathematical Modeling and Scientific Computing research project on "Algorithmic Classification of Writing Styles via Time-Series Analysis of Punctuation", 2016.

 First year undergraduate tutorials: Linear Algebra and Continuous Mathematics (2013-2014, Somerville College).